Arials/Data-Modeling-with-PostgreSQL/README.md

 ## First steps

-To execute the ETL process you ned to:
+To execute the ETL process you need to:

 * Create the tables in your PostgreSQL DB: